Ōyama Sutematsu: Vassar

 Yamakawa began her studies at Vassar College in September 1878, the fourteenth year of the still-new women's college.
-To her regret, the Bacons couldn't afford to send Alice to college, but she was reunited with Nagai.
+To her regret, the Bacons couldn't afford to send Alice to college, but at Vassar Yamakawa was reunited with Nagai.
 The two of them were the first nonwhite students at the school, and the first Japanese women to enroll in any college.
 Nagai enrolled as a special student in the music department, while Yamakawa pursued a full four-year bachelor's degree.

 While at school, Yamakawa began styling her name as Stematz Yamakawa, using the American name order and a spelling which matched the pronunciation of her name.
-Her teachers included Henry Van Ingen and Maria Mitchell.
+Her teachers included Henry Van Ingen.
+While she knew Maria Mitchell she did not have her as a teacher.
 During her time at Vassar, she studied Latin, German, Greek, math, natural history, composition, literature, drawing, chemistry, geology, history, and philosophy.
 She also mastered chess and whist.
 Yamakawa was a reserved and ambitious student, whose marks were among the highest in the class.
 She was also well-liked by her classmates.
 Around this time, Yamakawa's sister Misao moved from Japan to Russia; Misao wrote letters in French to Yamakawa, which Yamakawa's classmates translated and helped her reply to.
 Yamakawa was elected class president for 1879, and invited to join the literary club of the Shakespeare Society, which was "reserved for students of formidable intellect."
 In 1880, she was a marshal for the college's Founder's Day celebration.
 In June 1881, Nagai returned to Japan.
 The ten-year period of the girls' educational mission had ended, but Yamakawa extended her stay to complete her degree.
 In her senior year, she was named president of the Philalethean Society, the largest social organization at Vassar.
+Whilst at Vassar she also became friends with actress and novelist Louise Jordan Miln who visited her in Tokyo on her travels to the Far East in the 1890s.

 Yamakawa graduated from Vassar College with a B.A., magna cum laude, on June 14, 1882.
-Her thesis was on "British Foreign Policy Toward Japan," and she was chosen to give a commencement speech on the topic at her class's graduation.
+Her thesis was on "British Foreign Policy Toward Japan", and she was chosen to give a commencement speech on the topic at her class's graduation.
 After graduation, Yamakawa studied nursing at the Connecticut Training School For Nurses in New Haven in July and August.
 She and Tsuda (who had also extended her stay, to complete a high school degree) finally departed for Japan in October 1882.
 They travelled by rail to San Francisco, whence they left aboard the steamship Arabic on October 31.
 After a rough three-week journey across the Pacific, Yamakawa arrived in Yokohama on November 20, 1882.